Cassy Legaspi

-Early life
+Early life and education

-Maria Cassandra Villarroel Legaspi was born on January 6, 2001, in Los Angeles, California, USA along with her twin brother Mavy Legaspi.
-She is one of the twins of Zoren Legaspi and Carmina Villarroel.
-She moved to the Philippines with her family when she was three months old.
+Legaspi was born on January 6, 2001, in Los Angeles, California.
+She is the daughter of actors Zoren Legaspi and Carmina Villarroel, and has a twin brother, Mavy Legaspi.
+She is the great-granddaughter of actor Lito Legaspi, and the niece of actors Brando Legaspi and Kier Legaspi.

-On June 2, 2019, she and her twin brother Mavy graduated from senior high school at Reedley International School in Pasig City and still continuing her college education in an undisclosed well known school.
+Legaspi moved to the Philippines with her family when she was three months old.
+In 2019, she graduated from Reedley International School in Pasig.